What is AI Governance?

 Pie with purple wedge

 Any type of business investment that is made repeatedly yet fails 60-80 percent of the time should be a serious cause of concern.
-A study found that poor internal alignment and collaboration was a major cause.
+A study found that poor internal alignment and collaboration between data scientists, business stakeholders, and compliance teams was a major cause.

 Turning this number on its head is reason alone to invest in a framework and controls that can achieve alignment, embedding best practices into the building of novel and complex systems.
 Adding to the business case is that these same controls also support auditing tasks and regulatory compliance.
 The complete business case for AI governance unites a program for achieving business and stakeholder objectives with controls for risk.